eclipse-pass/pass-ember-adapter/README.md

 ## Introduction

-This addon provides an adapter for interacting with the Fedora repository, http://fedorarepository.org/.
+This addon provides an adapter for interacting with the Fedora repository, http://fedorarepository.org/, and an Elasticsearch index of that data.
+The interaction is done through JSON-LD and the Fedora repository must have be modified in certain ways.

 ## Configuration